 Design your Cover Page with your branding, layout, and content

-Use the available macros to auto-fill client name, Report date, and preparer name
+Use the available macros to auto-fill client name, Report date, preparer name, and optionally the company logo

 Click Apply Changes to All Drafts to push the cover to all open Reports